 The team collaborates with other MEOPAR funded research teams at UBC:

-and with many other researchers, including:
+We collaborate with many other researchers, including: